HugoRoss/Hafner.Extensions.String.CheckNullOrEmpty/BuildTools/Resources/PackageReadME.md

 ## Behavior and Edge Cases:

  - If the string is not `null` and not empty, the same instance is returned.
- - If the string is `null` or empty and the parameter name is `null`, an `ArgumentNullException` with a generic message is thrown ("The argument is mandatory and cannot be null or empty!")
+ - If the string is `null` or empty and the parameter name is `null` an `ArgumentNullException` with a generic message is thrown ("The argument is mandatory and cannot be null or empty!")
  - If the string is `null` or empty and the parameter name is recognized as an expression, an `ArgumentNullException` with an according message is thrown ("The result of the expression '\{paramName}' is mandatory and cannot be null or empty!")
  - If the string is `null` or empty and the parameter name is recognized as a parameter name, an `ArgumentNullException` with an according message is thrown ("The argument for parameter '\{paramName}' is mandatory and cannot be null or empty!")